 Very comfortable venue with short walks from the various free car parks in the area.
 Mind you there are alot of other users of this mark with cyclists and dog walkers making up the bulk.
 Dogs seem to like a good sniff through your tackle and have been known to take a pee on it!

-It’s quite a way down from the mouth of the Mersey estuary and I have not heard of Thornback rays making it this far down but other species pay a visit.
+It’s quite a way down from the mouth of the Mersey estuary and I have not heard of Thornback rays making it this far down, plenty other species pay a visit.
 Further up around Mariners / Jag house Rays do still come out though on a regular basis.
 Fish species are little more limited down this stretch of the Mersey, during winter it is mainly Whiting, Codling, Dabs and Rockling.

-I don’t fish it very often anymore as I prefer the more varied fishing towards the mouth of the Mersey and tend to favour the Wirral side marks.
+I don’t fish it very often anymore as I prefer the more varied fishing towards the mouth of the Mersey and tend to favor the Wirral side marks.
 Rays and smoothhounds make great summer fishing in this area.
 Don’t let that put you off, it can be like any other sea fishing Mark on it’s day and produce well.
-I tend to fish it during the night now, never had any problems, the odd fox shows up and the promenade is well lit and the odd bench too, comfortable fishing.
+I tend to fish it during the night now, never had any problems though but some older posts on forums mention vandalised cars, the odd fox shows up and the promenade is well lit with the odd bench too, comfortable fishing.

 Click on the link below, your google maps will start up an take you straight to the car park at the bottom of Jericho lane.
 Fish any part of the stretch here, the pumping station is further to the left (directly under where it says festival gardens)